-- Infrastructure, Community assets and Assets Under Construction depreciated historical cost. - Council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV). - Surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).
+- Infrastructure, Community assets and Assets Under Construction depreciated historical cost. - Dwellings current value, determined using the basis of existing use value. - Council offices current value, determined as the amount that would be paid for the asset in its existing use (existing use value - EUV). - Surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective. - All other assets current value, determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

 Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost (DRC) is used as an estimate of current value.

-Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for current value.
+STATEMENT OF ACCOUNTS 2023/24 SOUTH NORFOLK COUNCIL Where non-property assets have short useful lives or low values (or both), depreciated historical cost basis is used as a proxy for current value.